jmoggridge/ez_rentrez/README.md

 # *ez_rentrez*

-Convenience functions for performing large queries using the Rentrez package.
+For large queries using the Rentrez package.
 Get summaries and sequences from the NCBI nucleotide (aka nuccore) database.
 For the functions to work, you will need to [register an account with NCBI](https://www.ncbi.nlm.nih.gov/account/register/) and [request an api key](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/#:~:text=To%20create%20the%20key%2C%20go,and%20copy%20the%20resulting%20key.) for rapid downloads.
 The dependancies of this code are `tidyverse`, `rentrez`, and `Biostrings`

 #### Read the functions from the script into your environment